stacc/setup-merkely-cli/README.md

 # `setup-merkely-cli`

-> Sets up the Merkely CLI for GitHub Actions runners.
+> Sets up the Merkely CLI for GitHub Actions runners

 ## About